 It's the style that counts.

-For more information on retro handbags, fashion and related topics, check out the links on the next page.
+For more information on retro handbags, fashion and related topics, check out the links below.